 In the end, the most important thing is the image quality, and with the C300 mark II you don’t have to spend a lot of time fiddling with color grading to achieve a beautiful image.
 You can ask any C300 owner and they’ll tell you, their clients love what they see.

-As for lenses, for the most part we stick with our typical lens kit of a Canon 17-55mm or Canon 24-105mm for our normal lens, a Canon 70-200mm f/4 IS for our telephoto and interview lens, and a Tokina 11-16mm or Canon 10-18mm for the ultra wide.
+As for lenses, for the most part we stick with our typical lens kit of a Canon 17-55mm or Canon 24-105mm for our normal lens, a Canon 70-200mm f/4 IS for our telephoto and interview lens, and a Tokina 11-16mm or the super affordable Canon 10-18mm for the ultra wide.
 But because we have more time for our shoots, we can also choose lenses that are less practical for fast-paced doc shooting but deliver excellent quality for a promo video.

 Lenses such as the Sigma 18-35mm f/1.8, which doesn't have IS and therefore wouldn’t be in our documentary filmmaking kit, are perfect in a corporate kit.
 Prime lenses such as the Canon 35mm f/2.0 IS are also great to use on promo shoots.
 And if you’ve ever wanted a reason to use cinema primes (but don’t shoot fictional narrative films), corporate videos are a great time to get them out.